alanesq/esp32cam-demo/README.md

 This can be used as a starting point sketch for projects using the esp32cam development board, it has the following features:
-<br>Web server with live video streaming and control buttons
+<br>-Web server with live video streaming and control buttons
-<br>SD card support (using 1-bit mode - data pins are usually 2, 4, 12 & 13 but using 1bit mode only uses pin 2)
+<br>-SD card support (using 1-bit mode - data pins are usually 2, 4, 12 & 13 but using 1bit mode only uses pin 2)
-<br>Stores captured image in spiffs if no sd card is present
+<br>-Stores captured image in spiffs if no sd card is present

-IO pins available for use are 12 and 13 (12 must not be pulled high at boot)
+<br>-IO pins available for use are 12 and 13 (12 must not be pulled high at boot)

-Option to connect a MCP23017 chip to pins 12 and 13 to give you 16 gpio pins to use (this requires the Adafruit MCP23017 library)
+<br>-Option to connect a MCP23017 chip to pins 12 and 13 to give you 16 gpio pins to use (this requires the Adafruit MCP23017 library)

-Flash led is still available for use on pin 4 when using an sd card
+<br>-Flash led is still available for use on pin 4 when using an sd card

-PWM control of flash/illumination lED brighness implemented (i.e. to give brighness control)
+<br>-PWM control of flash/illumination lED brighness implemented (i.e. to give brighness control)

-Can read the image as RGB data  (i.e. 3 bytes per pixel for red green and blue value)
+<br>-Can read the image as RGB data  (i.e. 3 bytes per pixel for red green and blue value)

-Act as web client (reading the web page in to a string) - see requestWebPage()
+<br>-Act as web client (reading the web page in to a string) - see requestWebPage()

 I have tried to make the sketch as easy to follow/modify as possible with lots of comments etc. and no additional libraries used,